philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 Once the correctly formatted tsv file is obtained, save the file to the ngsLD directory and run SNeP on the hpc.

+*Changes need to be made*: adding flags
+-- ignore_miss_data
+-- max_kb_dist 0

+run seperate for hist and contemp position file needed for each glf for each

  ---

 ## 14. Run [SNeP](https://github.com/philippinespire/pire_lcwgs_data_processing/blob/main/salarias_fasciatus/scripts/runSNeP.sbatch):